 The project identified the following substantial opportunities to improve the operational efficiency of the campuses:

-- The removal of 1,500 Tonnes of CO2e with approximate savings of over £700,000 annually
+- The removal of 1,500 Tonnes of CO2e with approximate savings of over £700,000 annually.

-- An 11% reduction of the company’s carbon emissions across the sites
+- An 11% reduction of the company’s carbon emissions across the sites.

-The company will also benefit from protection against market risks associated with climate change impact as well as resilience to rising energy costs.
+The media company will also benefit from protection against market risks associated with climate change impact as well as resilience to rising energy costs.